 What Causes Mental Health Problems in People with Cerebral Palsy?

-It’s suggested that the prevalence of mental health disorders in people with cerebral palsy is not necessarily related to the severity of one’s disability, but rather levels of stress, pain, fatigue, and perception of belonging.
+The prevalence of mental health disorders in individuals with cerebral palsy is not necessarily related to the severity of one’s disability.
+Rather, it’s more closely related to levels of stress, pain, fatigue, and perception of belonging.

 - Bullying or teasing